sundios/people-also-ask/readme.md

 # People Also Ask Google Scraper

 PPA scraper is a Python script that based on a query it scrapes Google people also ask questions.
 You can see this script in action on https://simpletools.io

-Note: *This is a work in Progress*

 ## Installation

-To install and run this script we need to install our requirements.txt.
-Since we are using Firefox we need to download the latest geckodriver driver.
+To install and run this script we need to install the requirements.txt and the driver.
+Since we are using Chrome we need to download the latest chrome driver.

 ### Requirements